Back to Chamberlain Guides

 Verify Router Settings

 Log into your router admin panel and check the 2.4GHz WiFi settings.
-Ensure security is set to WPA2-PSK, not WPA3.
+Make sure security is set to WPA2-PSK, not WPA3.
 Verify the WiFi channel is between 1 and 11.
 Check that UPnP is enabled, as some MyQ devices require it for cloud connectivity.
 Also verify the router is not blocking the MyQ device through MAC filtering or parental controls.
 Restart the router after making any changes.

 5